-The Kent Medway National Portfolio Organisation (NPO) Partnership is a consortium of four museums – The Historic Dockyard Chatham, Canterbury Museums & Galleries, Guildhall Museum Rochester and Tunbridge Wells Museum & Art Gallery – the Amelia – funded by Arts Council England (ACE) as a National Portfolio Organisation to work together to deliver excellence in the use of collections and to inspire learning, creativity and wellbeing to existing and new audiences in their communities.
+The Kent Medway Museum Partnership (KMMP) National Portfolio Organisation (NPO) is a consortium of four museums – The Historic Dockyard Chatham, Canterbury Museums & Galleries – The Beaney, Guildhall Museum Rochester and Tunbridge Wells Museum & Art Gallery – The Amelia – funded by Arts Council England (ACE) as a National Portfolio Organisation to work together to deliver outstanding cultural programmes and activities to their visitors and communities.

 Working together, the four partners wish to build further capacity around core strengths – develop new individual strengths through sharing that knowledge and experience between the partners and work more effectively to support the wider Kent Medway Museum Partnership to deliver excellence to existing and new audiences, including children and young people across Kent and Medway.

 Named after the Tunbridge Wells social reformer and activist, Amelia Scott, this unique centre brings people and culture together to enrich lives and inspire learning.
 The Amelia Scott is a place for meeting, getting help, learning, socialising and volunteering, with a café, libraries, social spaces, museum, art gallery and council services all under one roof.